Of-Arte/Of-Arte/README.md

 ## 👋 About

-AI software engineering student building agentic designing that can plan, execute, and verify without hand holding
+AI software engineering student designing agents that can plan, execute, and verify without hand holding
 Currently wiring those AI workflows into containers, clouds, and CLIs

 </div>